jimkang/string-compression/README.md

 # string-compression

-Takes a string, encodes it into binary, passes that to [pako](https://github.com/nodeca/pako/tree/master) to get a compressed array, then converts that to a string that's smaller than the original string.
+Takes a string, encodes it into binary, passes that to [pako](https://github.com/nodeca/pako/tree/master) to get a compressed array, then converts that to a string that's usually smaller than the original string.
 Also does the reverse.

 tl;dr: Makes a string into a smaller string and vice versa.